How to Change or Reset a WordPress Password (2023)

 Now that you're in the table, find the username under user_login.
 Next, click edit.
 Go to the next column, user_pass, and type in the new password.

 Next, select MD5 from the dropdown menu in the Function column.
-In the next field, enter the new password.
+In the following field, enter the new password.
 Click Go to finalize the process.
 The new process is now encrypted with MD5 encryption and stored in the database.

 Exit cPanel and go to the WordPress login page.
 Use the new credentials to log into the website.

-Method 3: Change WordPress Password Through SQL Database
+4. Change WordPress Password Through SQL Database

 You can also reset your WordPress password through an SQL statement.